The best tablets for kids have educational apps, games, and videos; but what about safety?

 Now that you know everything about the best tablets for kids, it's time to make a decision.
 Any of the tablets we've looked at would be great for a small child.
 If you think your child is ready for a more advanced device, or you're getting a tablet for your teen, you can read our buyer's guide to tablets for rankings and comparisons of the top-of-the-line tablets.

-GFor more helpful information and tips about mobile device best practices, read our cell phone safety tips, and our buyer's guide to the best cell phone plans for kids.
+For more helpful information and tips about mobile device best practices, read our cell phone safety tips, and our buyer's guide to the best cell phone plans for kids.